India–Ukraine relations: Protest against transfer of ammunition to Ukraine

-Indian Community
+Indian diaspora

 A small but vibrant Indian community lives in Ukraine, composed mostly of business professionals and students.
 There are about 18,000 Indian students studying in Ukraine, mainly in the field of medicine.
 Indian business professionals work predominantly in the fields of pharmaceuticals, IT, engineering, medicine, and education.
-The ‘India Club’, founded by Indian expats in 2001, actively engages the Indian diaspora in Ukraine and organises several events - such as a Diwali festival, cricket tournaments, a Holi festival, Indian dance festival, screenings of Bollywood movies, etc.
+The ‘India Club’, founded by Indian expats in 2001, actively engages the Indian diaspora in Ukraine and organises several events - such as a Diwali festival, cricket tournaments, a Holi festival, Indian dance festival, screenings of Bollywood movies, etc. An Indian student from Madlauda wrote an autobiography on his life in Ukraine, the atrocities of the Russian invasion of Ukraine and resulting Operation Ganga in a book titled The Life of Tolka.

-On March 4 2022, India asked Ukraine and Russia to enforce a truce in the northeastern Ukrainian city of Sumy to allow hundreds of Indian students besieged there to be evacuated as the situation worsened.
+On March 4, 2022, India asked Ukraine and Russia to enforce a truce in the northeastern Ukrainian city of Sumy to allow hundreds of Indian students besieged there to be evacuated as the situation worsened.